infobip/mobile-messaging-cordova-plugin/README.md

 - [Message storage](#message-storage)

 ## Requirements
+For iOS project:
+- Xcode 8.1+
+- Minimum deployment target 8.4

-- Cordova installed
+- CocoaPods 1.1.1+
+For Android project:
-- Android or iOS project
+- Android Studio
-- Cocoapods 1.1.1 or higher installed
+- API Level: 14 (Android 4.0 - Ice Cream Sandwich)

 ## Quick start guide
 This guide is designed to get you up and running with Mobile Messaging SDK plugin for Cordova:

 1. Prepare your push credentials for Android and iOS: